jarsonfang/etesting/source/_posts/kvm.md

 make install
 ```
 ---
-#Enable virtro bridge and get the necessary binary
+#Enable virtual bridge and get the necessary binary
 Build the estuary project with qemu option,then you will find a *.img file in open-estuary/workspace/distro/
 copy the *.img file and Image to current directory.
 In order to enable virtual bridge,execute the following command: